Jump to navigation

 Under our plan, we will offer truly integrated physical and behavioral health care.
 A broad range of public health programs will extend health care, including disease prevention, on a population-wide scale.
 Payment systems will evolve to ensure that our new model of care is sustainable for the long haul.
 Data will be used effectively and securely to support innovation.
 And Coloradans will be at the center, with the power and opportunity to make the best choices possible for their own health.

 Our vision is attainable, particularly because we are building on important work that is already underway.
 And Coloradans know how to work together to accomplish big projects.
 Today, stakeholders throughout the state and from the full spectrum of the health community are on board to collaborate on our SIM proposal.
-Key partners include eight leading commercial payers and primary care providers covering the majority of the state population.
+Key partners include six leading public and commercial payers and primary care providers covering the majority of the state population.

 There is urgency in our work.
 While we have a strong, collaborative foundation, health costs continue to rise, patients receive fragmented care and key population metrics must be improved.
 SIM will allow Colorado to strengthen our efforts in primary and behavioral care and broaden our reach to most Coloradans.

-The overarching goal of Colorado SIM is to improve the health of Coloradans by providing access to integrated primary care and behavioral health services in coordinated community systems, with value-based payment structures, for 80 percent of state residents by 2019.
+The overarching goal of Colorado SIM is to improve the health of Coloradans by increasing access to integrated physical and behavioral health services in coordinated community systems, with value-based payment structures, for 80 percent of state residents by 2019.
 There is strong evidence that treating physical health, mental health and substance use disorders together will help us take aim at the ever-increasing burden of chronic disease.
 Our plan, called The Colorado Framework, creates a system of supports, both clinic-based and through expanded public health efforts, to spur integration.

 But while integrated care is necessary, it is not sufficient to achieving the healthiest state possible.
 We recognize that health outcomes are strongly impacted by social, economic and environmental factors.
 Based on the social determinants of health model, the Colorado SIM proposal leverages the efforts of public health to support the clinical health transformation.
-We will focus on 12 core population health target areas.